-I add Liqui-Dirt concentrate to my watering can every few watering sessions.
+I add Liqui-Dirt concentrate (affiliate link) to my watering can every few watering sessions.
 No need in over-using it.
 Even though it won’t hurt the plant, that stuff isn’t cheap.
 So don’t waste it!
 And worm castings are a great addition when repotting your plant.

 Are calathea medallion plants safe for pets?